-In 1900, Seton bought properties in Greenwich, CT, and started to build his own nature preserve called Wyndygoul.
-Seton’s property was being vandalized by a group of boys from the local school.
+In 1900, Seton bought properties in Greenwich, CT, and started to build his own nature preserve called “Wyndygoul”.
+Area youth started vandalizing the property.
 After he had to repaint his gate a number of times, he went to the school, and rather than prosecuting them, he invited the boys to the property for a weekend of camping.
-He sat down with them and told them stories of Native Americans and nature.
-This was the first test of his program of Woodcraft.
+Around the campfire, he told them exciting stories about Native Americans, wild animals, and nature.
+He invited them several more times to camp.
 The organization was officially started on 1 July 1902.

-One unique feature of his outdoor program was that the boys elected their leaders: a Chief, a Second Chief, a Keeper of the Tally, and a keeper of the Wampum.
-This was the beginning of his Woodcraft Indians, which later became the Woodcraft League of America.
+The program was unique in many ways.
+The youth elected their own leaders rather than having an adult select them.
+Leadership titles included Chief, Second Chief, Keeper of the Tally, and a keeper of the Wampum.
+In 1915, the organization changed its focus and name from strictly youth to youth and adults, and became the Woodcraft League of America.
 Seton wrote a series of articles for the Ladies Home Journal in 1902 that were later compiled and published as the Birch Bark Roll and the Book of Woodcraft.
 At the urging of his friend Rudyard Kipling, Seton published Two Little Savages as a novel rather than a dictionary of Woodcraft.

 Seton was in England in 1906 as a guest of the Duke of Bedford and sought people interested in establishing a youth development program based on outdoor life.
 Through the Duke, he was introduced to Robert Baden-Powell.
 Seton gave Baden-Powell a copy of the Birch Bark Roll, and they corresponded from that point forward.
 In 1908, Baden-Powell wrote a letter to Seton stating that he was going ahead with his scheme for Scouting, based very much on Seton’s program.
 Baden-Powell incorporated many ideas, honors, and games into his book, Scouting for Boys.
 For more information on Seton and the Boy Scouts, click here.